hotosm/oam-docs/docs/content/41_typography.md

 Available `<h1>` through `<h6>`, and through `.heading--xxsmall`  to `.heading--large` + `.heading` modifiers, for when you want to match the font styling of a heading without changing the markup.

 A special appearance of heading is also posible via `.heading-alt`.
-Used in table headings, definition lists terms, etc.
+Used in table headings, definition list terms, etc.

 <div class="docs-example">
   <h1>This is an h1 heading</h1>